 - Slice the tips off the unwrapped (meaning, there’s still a layer of paper) garlic cloves and add to their own foil packet.
 Drizzle with olive oil.
 Add the wrapped sweet potatoes and garlic to a baking sheet.
 Roast for 35 minutes, then remove the garlic clove packet from the oven.
 Continue to bake for 25-30 minutes or until the sweet potatoes are tender and cooked through.

-- Let the sweet potatoes cool slightly, then unwrap.
-Run the sweet potatoes under super cold water for a couple minutes.
+- Let the sweet potatoes cool slightly, then remove the aluminum foil.
+Run the sweet potatoes under super cold water for about 10 seconds.
 The skin should slough off easily!
 Remove the skin and discard.

 - Add the sweet potatoes to a pot and mash with a potato masher.